-In particular, and as further detailed in its policies.
-Manulife IM approaches the integration of sustainability risks in the following ways:
+In particular, and as further detailed in its policies, Manulife IM approaches the integration of sustainability risks in the following ways:

-- ESG integration throughout the investment process
+- · ESG integration throughout the investment process

 - Due diligence and decision making

-- Ongoing portfolio monitoring
+- · Ongoing portfolio monitoring

 - Engagement

 - Voting

 - Exclusions

 - Identification, and consideration where relevant, of principal adverse impacts ("PAI").

 As of the date of this Prospectus, Manulife IM considers PAI only in relation to those Sub-Funds which fall within the scope of Article 8 or 9 of SFDR.
-Further details are included in the relevant Sub-Fund disclosures in the Sub-Fund specific information in Appendix I.
+Further details are included in the relevant Sub-Fund disclosures in Appendix V.